 CNC machining can work with a wide range of materials, including metals, plastics, and composites.
 This makes it a versatile solution for manufacturers who need to work with different materials.

-CNC machining is also reliable.
+CNC machining is also reliable process, that ensures functionality.
 Because the process is controlled by a computer, there is less room for human error compared to traditional machining methods.

 Disadvantages of CNC machining

-One of the major disadvantages of CNC machining is cost.
-CNC machines can be expensive to purchase and maintain, and the cost of programming and setting up the machine can also be a significant factor.
+One of the major disadvantages of CNC machining is its expensiveness.
+CNC machines can be costly to purchase and maintain.
+Apart from this, the cost of programming and setting up the machine can also be a significant factor in determining the exorbitant rates.

 CNC machines have a fixed size and are not suitable for producing large parts or products.
 This can be a limitation for manufacturers who need to produce larger items or who work with materials that are not easily machined on a smaller scale.